noraeisner/LATTE/README.md

 ### Perform automated tests

 The code has been tested using the python unittest module.
 There are a number of tests including testing the connections to the servers where data is downloaded as well as tests that process pre-downloaded data in order to ensure that the outputs are as expected.
-All of the tests can be run using the command:
+In order to execute the tests please clone the GitHub LATTE repository.
+You must then be in the parent LATTE directory and from there you can run all the tests using:

 	python3 -m unittest

+or individual tests using, for example:

+	python3 -m unittest LATTE/tests/test_DVreport.py

 ### Contributing

 If you believe that you have found any bugs in the code or if you need help or have any questions or suggestions, please feel free to file a new Github issue.
 You can also raise an issue or a pull request which fixes the issue.
 Please see CONTRIBUTING.md for more details.